(1908-1986)

 Not content to rest on the laurels of her literary and intellectual achievements, de Beauvoir used her fame to lend her voice to various political causes as well.
 She joined Sartre in support of Algeria’s and Hungary’s struggles for independence during the 1950s and the student movement in France in the late 1960s, also condemning American foreign policy during the Vietnam War.
 During the 1970s, de Beauvoir’s work brought her to the forefront of the feminist movement, to which she shared her intellect through lectures and essays as well as by participating in demonstrations for abortion rights and women’s equality.

-READ More: How to Write Better Handwriting
+READ More: How to Hold a Baby

 ‘Old Age’ and Death